jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/user-information.md

 that shows you all the
 reports and alerts that
 our ASM generates.
-There you can toggle the
-on/off button to enable
-or disable the delivery
-of each notification to
-your registered email.
-Learn more about how you can manage notifications [here](/machine/web/notifications).
+Learn more about how you
+can manage notifications
+[here](/machine/web/notifications).

 ![Notification Matrix](https://res.cloudinary.com/fluid-attacks/image/upload/v1646335539/docs/web/web_asm-user_select_notification.png)